ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 sudo nano /etc/init.d/youtrack
 ```

-The file created containg the following information:
+Once the file was created and opening we must include the following information:

 ```
 #! /bin/sh